 - Never let soil dry out completely during fruiting

-Each plant has limited energy.
+Why This Happens: Each plant has limited energy.
 When too many fruit develop simultaneously, resources are divided among all of them, resulting in many small fruit instead of fewer large ones.
+First-time growers following our complete growing guide often learn this lesson.

 - Thin fruit to 4-6 per plant for maximum size